 Digital Photography I

 This workshop will give you a better understanding of your camera and of the skills required to create successful images.
-In a supportive environment, and through personalized demonstrations, critique and fun assignments, you will explore the foundations of digital photography using digital cameras and basic image editing software.
+In a supportive environment, and through personalized demonstrations, critique and fun assignments, you will explore the foundations of photography using digital cameras.